ChristineEC/sd_art_outlet/DEPLOYMENT.md

 This is a good time to push everything to your remote repository.

-DEPLOYING TO HEROKU
+## Deploying to Heroku

 To deploy to Heroku, you will need to switch to another database such as Postgres, as SQLite is not supported by Heroku.
 I will assume use of a Postgres database.
-Create your database, either independently or in Heroku (a paid service, not covered here).
+Create your database, either independently somehow or in Heroku (a paid service, not covered here).
 Be ready to copy the database url into your code in the step after this next one.

 First, go to Heroku and create an account if you don't already have one.
 Log in, then click on the button at the top right of your screen that says New, and choose Create New App.
-Give your app a name such as sdartoutlet, for example, and choose the region where you are located.
+Give your app a name such as artoutlet, for example, and choose the region where you are located.
 Then click Create App.
-That will bring you to your app's dashboard, where you need to navigate to Settings from the menue towards the top left.
+That will bring you to your app's dashboard, where you need to navigate to Settings from the menu towards the top left.
 Scroll down and choose a deployment method.
 These instruction are for deploying from a GitHub repository.
 Choose Connect to GitHub.
 Scroll down to find the section on Config vars and click on the Reveal Config Vars button.

-Now you need to connect your local database to your Postgres database using VS Code.
+### Connect your local database to your Postgres database

 Go to your settings.py, code out what is there for DATABASES, and replace it with this:
 `DATABASES = {'default': dj_database_url.parse("your database url here")}`